bugy/script-server/README.md

 By default, server will run on 5000 port, over HTTP protocol

 ### Server config
-You can configure ssl and port, using *conf/conf.json* file.
-This file should have correct json structure.
-All missing parameters will be replaced with defaults.
+All the features listed above and some other minor features can be configured in *conf/conf.json* file.
 It is allowed not to create this file.
 In this case default values will be used.
 See [server config page](https://github.com/bugy/script-server/wiki/Server-config) for details